wpyoga/openvz6-glibc-patch/ubuntu/18.04-bionic-glibc-2.27/README.md

 # Building and installing glibc 2.27 on Ubuntu 18.04 LTS Bionic

 The instructions here are mostly identical to building glibc 2.27 on Xenial.

-The kernel support patches are still necessary, but we drop the GCC 5 support patches.
-Bionic comes with GCC 7, which supports Static PIE executables, which is a requirement for glibc 2.27.
+The kernel support patches are still necessary, but we drop the GCC 5 support patches because Bionic comes with GCC 7, which supports Static PIE executables.

-## Upgrade all packages

-First, upgrade all system packages.

-Some questions will be asked, just keep to the default answers and it's usually fine.

 ## Add bionic-backports and bionic sources repositories